Cinnamon Streusel Rhubarb Bread

 Rhubarb.
 It’s like the pumpkin spice latte of the food blogging world: it’s not spring unless you’ve baked with rhubarb and made sure everyone else knows that you’re using the strangest, trendiest of spring vegetables.
 Guilty as charged.

-Two years ago, this rhubarb simple syrup which went into Rhubarb Collins.
+Two years ago, this rhubarb simple syrup went into Rhubarb Collins.
 Last year, strawberry rhubarb oatmeal bars.
 And this year, I will be fulfilling my contractually required food blogger rhubarb recipe with this Cinnamon Streusel Rhubarb Bread, serving as my fifth recipe in my year-long Quick Bread of the Month series.

 Seriously, why do we even eat rhubarb?
 I can answer that on a personal level — because my CSA gives it to me every year — but how did we, as a species, start eating rhubarb?
 It’s stalky, it’s bitter, and oh yeah… it’s poisonous.
 Grab a stalk and start chewing, everyone!